Dangers Of BPA In Plastic Water Bottles You Should be Aware of

 Women Reproductive Disorder

-In today's generation, it is impossible to avoid contact with BPA because it is available almost anywhere.
-Most food items today are packed using BPA materials, and it is an environmental contaminant.
+In today's world, it is impossible to avoid contact with BPA because it is found almost everywhere.
+Most food items today are packed in BPA-containing materials, which is an environmental contaminant.

-Brigham and Women’s Hospital scientists published a study in 2013 that showed that BPA exposure can affect the maturation of eggs in women.
+Brigham and Women’s Hospital scientists published a 2013 study showing that BPA exposure can affect egg maturation in women.

-Another study conducted in 2015 stated that BPA can hamper endocrine functions, including those of the pituitary gland and the hypothalamus.
+Another study conducted in 2015 found that BPA can impair endocrine function, including that of the pituitary gland and hypothalamus.
 It suggests that BPA disruption can affect ovulation and puberty and, in the long run, even lead to infertility.

-Another study by the University of California in San Francisco discovered that BPA exposure in female patients can interfere with the oocyte.
+Another study by the University of California, San Francisco, found that BPA exposure in female patients can interfere with oocyte development.
 Furthermore, the health of the oocyte is diminished during IVF, which can disrupt proper implantation and conception.

 Men's Infertility Caused By BPA

-Researchers at the University of Buea in Cameron have studied the effects of BPA on infertility.
-They have found different results regarding the reproductive health of men.
+Researchers at the University of Buea in Cameroon have studied the effects of BPA on infertility.
+They have found different results regarding men's reproductive health.

 First, BPA can influence male impotence.
 Massive exposure of men to BPA may increase the risk of erectile dysfunction.
 There can also be problems with ejaculation and sexual desire.

-Second, BPA can affect the balance of the hormone.
+Second, BPA can disrupt the balance of hormones.
 In adults, this chemical can affect the hypothalamic-pituitary-testicular axis.
-It can alter the hormones which are known to cause sperm dysfunction.
+It can alter the hormones, which are known to cause sperm dysfunction.

 It can also prompt oxidative stress in the epididymis and testis.
-As such, it suggests antioxidant supplementation, which could offset BPA-induced side effects.
+As such, it suggests antioxidant supplementation to offset BPA-induced side effects.

 Third, Men who are often exposed to BPA can be more susceptible to developing urinary problems and abnormal semen parameters.